Before Visiting Turkey Tips

 Their public transportation card can be reloaded.
 Check back soon for an in-depth how-to for your Istanbulkart.

-But beware, sometimes there will be a problem with the card reader and so it is best to always have cash on hand in case there is a problem.
+But beware, sometimes there will be a problem with the card reader so it is best to always have cash on hand in case there is a problem.

 5. Squatty pottys